-- 1. The Solid Waste Management Units (SWMUs) and Areas of Concern (AOCs) identified in Appendix D of the permit. - 2.
-Any additional SWMUs or AOCs discovered during the course of groundwater monitoring, field investigations, environmental audits, or other means. - 3.
-Corrective action beyond the facility boundary, if applicable.
-The Permittee shall implement corrective actions beyond the facility boundary where necessary to protect human health and the environment, unless the Permittee demonstrates to the satisfaction of the Department that, despite the Permittee's best efforts, as determined by the Department, the Permittee was unable to obtain the necessary permission to undertake such actions.
-The Permittee is not relieved of responsibility to clean up a release that has migrated beyond the facility boundary where off-site access is denied.
-On-site measures to address such releases will be determined on a case-by-case basis.
-Assurances of financial responsibility for completion of such off-site action will be required.
+- 1. The solid waste management units and areas of concern identified in Appendix D of the permit, which require further investigation.
+There are no SWMUs or AOCs which currently require a RCRA Facility Investigation (RFI). - 2.
+The SWMUs identified in Appendix D which require no further investigation at this time or are addressed under the permit. - 3.
+The SWMUs identified in Appendix D which require confirmatory sampling.
+There are no SWMUs or AOCs which currently require confirmatory sampling. - 4.
+Any additional SWMUs or AOCs discovered during groundwater monitoring, field investigations, environmental audits, or other means. - 5.
+Corrective action beyond the facility boundary The permittee shall implement corrective actions beyond the facility boundary where necessary to protect human health and the environment, unless the permittee demonstrates to the satisfaction of the Department that, despite the permittee's best efforts, as determined by the Department, the permittee was unable to obtain the necessary permission to undertake such actions.
+The permittee is not relieved of responsibility to remediate a release that has migrated beyond the facility boundary where offsite access is denied.
+Onsite measures to address such releases will be determined on a case-bycase basis.
+Assurances of financial responsibility for completion of such offsite action will be required.